open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 **[1]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/specification/trace/semantic_conventions/http.md#http-server-definitions) if there is one.

 **[2]:** The IP address of the original client behind all proxies, if known (e.g. from [Forwarded](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded), [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For), or a similar header).
 Otherwise, the immediate client peer address.

 **[3]:** When communicating through intermediary, `client.port` SHOULD represent client port behind any intermediaries (e.g. proxies) if it's available.
-Otherwise, it SHOULD represent immediate client peer port.

 **[4]:** Determined by using the first of the following that applies